Search

 Building Your Online Course With the Lister Model

-So, you are building a course for the online environment.
+You are building a course for the online environment.
 What an exciting adventure!
-When building an online course, you may use a similar method to what you used when developing a course previously, or you may use an entirely new technique.
+When building an online course, you might use a similar method to what you used when developing a course previously, or you might use an entirely new technique.
 Either option is a good option.
-But, you may have a few questions when you first begin such as: How do I organize my materials?
+But you may have a few questions when you first begin: How do I organize my materials?
 How do I display my materials?
 How do I make sure my students work together?